 When I only have a few days in a city, I am a big believer in doing a couple of tours.
 I particularly enjoy hop-on and hop-off buses so I can see as much as I can and pinpoint the places I want to visit again for further exploration.
-I did just this in LA and loved it.
-I put the headphones in and listened to the audio commentary explaining the sights from the Boulevard, West Hollywood and Sunset Boulevard, Santa Monica, Rodeo Drive, Beverley Hills and Venice Beach.
+In LA I did just that and loved it.
+I put the headphones in and listened to the audio commentary explaining the sights from the Boulevard, West Hollywood and Sunset Boulevard, Santa Monica, Rodeo Drive, Beverly Hills and Venice Beach.

 The next day I had to do the Warner Bros Studio Tour.
 I am addicted to a lot of TV shows and being able to see where the Lorelais lived in Gilmore Girls; the diner from 2 Broke Girls; crew setting up an episode for Pretty Little Liars and the Big Bang Theory’s studio was amazing for me.
 I just love knowing what happens behind the scenes.
 We also toured the costume museum, was able to sit on the couch in Central Perk and I even got a photo of myself hailing the Hogwarts Express.
 This is happiness to me.

 That afternoon I also decided to have some “once-in-a-lifetime-only-in-LA” fun by doing a Movie Stars Home Tour.
 Yeah, I’m lame, but it was so much fun!
-The driver and commentator was fantastic, and I got to sit up the front with him as we visited Mullholland Drive, the Hollywood Hills and Beverley Hills.
+The driver and commentator was fantastic.
+I got to sit up the front with him as we visited Mulholland Drive, the Hollywood Hills and Beverly Hills.
 Although I didn’t get to see any celebrities, I saw their houses.
 That counts right?
 We also drove past a movie set for a Reese Witherspoon and Sean Penn movie.